refinedev/refine/documentation/docs/guides-and-concepts/custom-layout.md

 :::

 :::info
-This example demonstrated how to configure global layout.
-To be able to use global layout in custom pages and make local modifications per page, [refer to `<LayoutWrapper>` docs. &#8594][LayoutWrapper]
+This example demonstrated how to configure a global layout.
+To learn how to use global layout in custom pages and make local modifications per page, [refer to the `<LayoutWrapper>` docs. &#8594][LayoutWrapper]
 :::

 ## Live Codesandbox Example